xerneas02/TpArchiLogicielle/README.md

 Made by Mathis R. et Thomas T.

-It take 2 minutes on my pc to generate the 100 files. - Thomas.
+It take 2 minutes on my pc to generate the 100 files. (over 1.2s/file)
+- Thomas.